ASUKA1006/Chill-Bot/README.md

 ## Description
 This bot can reply to your text with simple words on the private chat of Discord( I didn't use API to have more serious conversation).
 And it's going to send you currency exchange rate today on the private chat.

-I often use Discord apprication to text, share photos and talk.
-It will be the better if I can use discord not only as a tool for just communicating with friends or sharing something with them but as a more convenient tool to let you know imformation such as weather, news and so on.
+It will be the better if we can use discord not only as a tool for just communicating with friends or sharing something with them but as a more convenient tool to let you know imformation such as weather, news and so on.
-This bot (second version) has imformation of currency exchange rate, and you do change the type of currency to one which you want to know rate for.
+This bot gets imformation of currency exchange rate, and you do change the type of currency to one which you want to know rate for.
 Why don't you use this when you travel to the other countries.

-__For version 3 :__ Take advantage of the group chat.
-I want to upgrade this more.
+__By version 3 :__ simple talk >> get currency exchange rate >> activate group chat
+__For version 4 :__ more functions

 ## Environment and Library